IBM/apiconnect-trawler/docs/config.md

  - timeout: max seconds to wait for responses to DataPower REST calls
  - username: user to authenticate to datapower with - needs read privileges
  - namespace: (optional) namespace in which datapower is deployed - if not specified trawler will discover datapower pods across all namespaces it has permissions to.
+ - insecure: (default false) when set to true, certificate validation will be skipped when making API calls to DataPower REST management interface
  - api_tests: Enable a set of APIs to test invokes against directly on the datapower pods:
    - enabled: true / false (default false)
+   - insecure: (default false) when set to true, certificate validation will be skipped when making API calls to DataPower
    - apis: list of APIs to test
      - name: used for the prometheus metric naming (datapower_invoke_api_{name}...)
      - path: full path for the API
      - method: HTTP Method to use
      - headers: map of key/value pairs for any headers required

+To provide CA certificates to validate the calls against, set the environment variable DP_CERTS to a path containing a `ca.crt` file containing a bundle of CA certificates covering for both REST Management and the API invocation.
+By default datapower will generate a self-signed certificate within the system for the rest-management interface so configuring this to be a ca signed certificate will require additional configuration.

 ### Management net